nocapty/AboutMe/README.md

 # AboutMe
-Get to know about me.
+Get to know something about me.